nengo/nengo-extras/surrogate_model/DISCUSSION.rst

 The core functionalities have been implemented by Jamie we have a working prototype!
 I think there are 3 types of further work to be done.

-    1. Filling the pieces - implementing more interpolation methods, and extending algorithm for higher dimension
+    1. Filling in the pieces - implementing more interpolation methods, and extending algorithm for higher dimension

     2. Software engineering - we need to discuss how this model might be used with Nengo.
 For example, do we always want to apply surrogate model to an entire ``Network`` for do we want to support approximating just an ``Ensemble``? (the paper suggests to approximate a "population" and I wasn't 100% sure).
 How do we want users to use this?
 Depending on these questions we might have to restructure the code.